 Start by increasing the amount you contribute with each of your annual raises, this way you will not miss the money.
 Consider cutting back on entertainment expenses to help find extra money for retirement.

-Fix: If insurance seems too steep with you try looking for a high deductible health insurance plan.
-The monthly premiums are lower, but it will cover any catastrophic medical bills that you have and help you to avoid the fees you will incur from carrying no insurance at all.
+Fix: If insurance seems too steep for you, try looking for a high deductible health insurance plan.
+The monthly premiums are lower, but it will cover any catastrophic medical bills and help you avoid the fees you will incur from carrying no insurance at all.

 You may also want to look for a job that offers health insurance to employees that work part-time, and get a job there to cover insurance if you are a student or you work as an independent contractor.

 Savings provides you with a safety net.
 It also helps you move forward to the next step.
 When you have no savings, you lack the ability to deal with emergency expenses.
-It is stressful to live constantly at the age.
 Saving money can help you stop living in fear.

 Fix: Start by saving up an emergency fund of one month’s wages before you work on getting out of debt or anything else.
 This will be your emergency fund while you work on your debt.

 Once you have paid down your debt, work on saving a year’s worth of expenses, and then make other savings goals, like a down payment.

 If you need to find extra money to save, consider cutting your monthly bills, and cutting back on other ways that you spend money to help you get ahead more quickly.

 If you don’t have a plan, then it is difficult to know what to do with your money.
 You will flounder when it comes to saving, buying a house, and getting out of debt.
 It is important to have clear goals so you can reach them.
 It takes work and planning to be successful financially.
 If you find yourself running out of money each month, you will also need a budget.

 Fix: Set up an effective financial plan that includes both short and long-term goals.
 You can plan for things like purchasing a house, finding your dream job, and your retirement.